Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ## EDCA & QoS

+### 802.11e

+- IEEE 802.11e-2005 or 802.11e is an approved amendment to the IEEE 802.11 standard that defines a set of quality of service (QoS) enhancements for wireless LAN applications through modifications to the media access control (MAC) layer.
+- The standard is considered of critical importance for delay-sensitive applications, such as voice over wireless LAN and streaming multimedia.
+The amendment has been incorporated into the published IEEE 802.11-2007 standard.

+### HCF (Hybrid Coordination Function)

+- As an optional access method that may be used in addition to DCF, HCF was introduced to support QoS in the 802.11e amandment or WMM (Wireless Multimedia)
+- HCF assimilated elements of both DCF and PCF mechanisms, creating a contention-based HCF method, called EDCA, and a contention-free HCF method, called HCCA.
+- EDCA inaugurated a means of prioritizing contention-based wireless medium (WM) access by classifying 802.11 traffic types by User Priorities (UP) and Access Categories (AC).
+- There are a total of 8 UPs, which map to 4 ACs.
+- EDCA is used by stations that support QoS in a QoS BSS to provide prioritized WM access, but **HCF is not used in non-QoS BSSs**.
+- HCCA (HCFControlled Channel Access) is also part of HCF but is not used in 802.11 standards.

+**Important:**

+- `EDCA` = **WMM** :: Used for QoS in 802.11
+- `HCCA` = **WMM-SA** :: Used for Scheduled Access contention-free QoS services (not used in 802.11)

+**Summary:**

+- DCF is the fundamental, required contention-based access service for all networks
+- PCF is an optional contention-free service, used for non-QoS STAs
+- HCF Contention Access (EDCA) is required for prioritized contention-based QoS services
+- HCF Controlled Access (HCCA) is required for parameterized contention-free QoS services

+**Important: No vendor has implemented PCF or HCCA.**

 ### EDCA (Enhanced Distributed Channel Access):

 - EDCA is a wireless media access method that provides differentiated access that directs traffic to four access-category QoS priority queues.